eea/eea.google/trunk/eea.google/README.txt

 =======================================
 This package provides the browser interface to register with Google Analytics and defines two storage models: Analytics and AnalyticsReport.
-Also it provides a utility to easily access low level api.Connection
+Also it provides a utility to easily access low level api.Connection and another one to parse Google response XML.

 Analytics
 ---------